bacalhau-seco/streamer-script/README.md

-# cas
+# streamer script
-Cool-Ass-Streamer is a ffmpeg script to stream video + audio on youtube 24/7
+This is a ffmpeg script to stream video + audio on youtube 24/7

 ## requirements
 you need ffmpeg